izakpavel/izakpavel.github.io/_posts/2020-01-12-animating-complex-shapes-in-swiftui.markdown

 }
 {% highlight swift %}

-Having wedge shape ready, it is now possible to build a stack of these views to build a animatable piechart, like this
+Having wedge shape ready, it is now possible to build a ZStack of these views to create an animatable piechart, like this:

+![pieChart]

 ## AnimatableVector